 Bereavement can cause a whole raft of behaviours that are strange.
 It’s when that behaviour is unhealthy or even dangerous that help should be given.
 It can cause serious mental illness and as someone who has suffered from depression for over twenty years I have had to be aware of my own health and keeping that from slipping downwards.

 The best advice I have heard in the past few months is taking a few small steps into the world again but don’t expect change over night.
 I am terrified of leaving my home town and going on holiday.
 I am racked with guilt about ‘enjoying’ life.
 Somehow it seems wrong to have a life outside of mum.
 Having been her carer for so many years.
 But if I was to ask what she might say about my guilt, she probably would laugh, and ask ‘What on earth have you got to feel guilty about?’.

 She would then chastise me for being silly and tell me to move on.
 It would have been her way of dealing with things.
 Dismissing them and then getting on with life.
 If life was as easy as that I wouldn’t be writing this blog in my living room but in the south of France somewhere.

 So you take small steps until you are ready.
-I went for bereavement counselling as part of those small steps I am not ashamed to say I got help with losing mum.
+I went for bereavement counselling as part of those small steps I am not ashamed to say I got help.
 There is no shame in asking for help from anyone.
 It hasn’t been easy but I am glad I did it.
 It doesn’t make me any weaker or less of a man it means I am being honest about what I am feeling and willing enough to take steps to being well again.